 The University of Tulsa College of Engineering and Natural Sciences and the Kendall College of Arts and Sciences have partnered to create the International Engineering/Science and Language dual degree program that features a degree in an engineering or science discipline and a degree in a language offered by the School of Language and Literature in five years.

 Students must apply for the dual degree that features a study abroad experience during the fourth year:

 - First semester – study engineering, science, language, culture and electives in the target language at a partner university

 - Second semester – complete an internship abroad with an engineering firm in the target language

 Engineering and science tracks include: biochemistry, biology, biology pre-med, chemical engineering, chemistry, computer science, electrical engineering, electrical and computer engineering, engineering physics, geosciences, mathematics mechanical engineering and physics.
 Others will be added soon.

 Language tracks include: Chinese Studies, French, German, Russian and Spanish.

-Current Students: Application for the IEL/ISL program
+Apply as a current student: Application for the IEL/ISL program

-Prospective Students: Application for the IEL/ISL program
+Apply as a prospective student: Application for the IEL/ISL program

 The director of TU Student Financial Services works closely with program participants to ensure they receive financial aid and/or scholarship funding for five years.
 Students are responsible for nine semesters (10 semesters of credit).
 Those who study and intern abroad for one year and complete the two degrees will receive free tuition during their 10th and final semester.